jundalisay/superb/content/en/research/bacon/nova/book-2/chapter-11.md

 ## 10. Instances of power, or the fasces (to borrow a term from the insignia of empire) or the wit or hands of man

-{{< s v="31" >}} These are such works as are most noble and perfect, and, as it were, the masterpieces in every art.
+{{< s v="31" >}} These are such works as are most noble and perfect, the masterpieces in every art.

 For since our principal object is to make nature subservient to the state and wants of man, it becomes us well to note and enumerate the works, which have long since been in the power of man, especially those which are most polished and perfect: because the passage from these to new and hitherto undiscovered works, is more easy and feasible.

 For if any one, after an attentive contemplation of such works as are extant, be willing to push forward in his design with alacrity and vigor, he will undoubtedly either advance them, or turn them to something within their immediate reach, or even apply and transfer them to some more noble purpose.